Skopos theory

-Skopos theory (German: Skopostheorie), a theory in the field of translation studies, employs the prime principle of a purposeful action that determines a translation strategy.
+Skopos theory (German: Skopostheorie) is a theory in the field of translation studies that employs the prime principle of a purposeful action that determines a translation strategy.
 The intentionality of a translational action stated in a translation brief, the directives, and the rules guide a translator to attain the expected target text translatum.

 Overview

 Background

 The theory first appeared in an article published by linguist Hans Josef Vermeer in the German Journal Lebende Sprachen, 1978.